Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Behavioral Psychologists

 Behavioral psychologists typically need to have a doctoral degree in psychology.
-Some choose to pursue a master’s in behavioral psychology to prepare.
+Some choose to pursue a master’s in psychology or a related field as preparation for doctoral study.

 What do behavioral psychologists do?

 Behavioral psychologists help patients modify behavior.
-They use research-backed practice and techniques including therapy, education and monitoring.
+They use research-backed approaches and techniques, including therapy, education, and monitoring.

 Who do behavioral psychologists work with?

-Behavioral psychologists work with a variety of patients, ranging from children to adults in environments like research centers, mental health clinics, and as expert witnesses in court cases.
-They might also work as a consultant with organizations.
+Behavioral psychologists work with a variety of patients, ranging from children to adults, in settings such as research centers and mental health clinics, and serve as expert witnesses in court cases.
+They might also work as consultants with organizations.

 School Psychologist